Menu:

 Verify that VBA is installed

-If VBA is installed, a new window titled "Microsoft Visual Basic - [Presentation Name]" will appear.
-If no such window appears, you'll need to re-run Office Setup, choose a Custom installation and make sure that Visual Basic for Applications is selected to be installed.
+If VBA is installed, a new window titled Microsoft Visual Basic - [Presentation Name] will appear.
+If no such window appears, you'll need to consult your IT department to find out why Visual Basic for Applications is not installed.

 Check your user privileges

-Try uninstalling then reinstalling PPTools
+Try reinstalling the PPTools add-in

 Try a different user profile